Visual Feedback & Micro-interactions in JavaScript Form Validation

 State-Driven Animation Architecture

 A robust validation system treats form fields as finite state machines.
-The core states—untouched, pending, valid, and invalid—must map directly to CSS transitions or the Web Animations API.
+The core states — idle, focus, valid, and invalid — must map directly to CSS transitions or the Web Animations API.
 To avoid layout thrashing during rapid input cycles, animations should exclusively target transform and opacity, leveraging the compositor thread instead of triggering expensive repaints.

 // state-manager.ts